-The program is also part of an international initiative of GLPGP and other institutions which aims to evaluate what portion of households can be encouraged to switch to LPG for cooking by overcoming the barrier of upfront cost, by making the equipment more affordable and accessible to them.
+“Bottled Gas For Better Life” is also part of an international initiative of GLPGP and other institutions which aims to evaluate what portion of households can be encouraged to switch to LPG for cooking by overcoming the barrier of upfront cost, by making the equipment more affordable and accessible to them.
 Since 2016, GLPGP has been partnering with the Department of Public Health and Policy at the University of Liverpool, UK.
 The University is studying enablers to support large scale population shifts from traditional polluting fuels to LPG for clean cooking.
 This includes testing initiatives designed to help households (especially from poorer, rural communities) make the switch.
-Dr Daniel Pope and collaborators are engaged to study the health and livelihood impacts from the "Bottled gas for better life" program.
+Researchers from the University conducted an independent evaluation of the health and livelihood impacts from the "Bottled Gas For Better Life" pilot phase in Cameroon.

 The pilot phase of "Bottled Gas For Better Life" concluded in November 2017, with encouraging results.
 94% of total loaned capital was repaid.
 Recorded LPG usage per household was nearly five times the national average in Cameroon and consistent with international norms for use of LPG as the primary cooking fuel.
 GLPGP and its Cameroonian implementing partners expanded the program in 2018 to nine communities across five regions of Cameroon; the program is still ongoing, but results to date on loan repayments and LPG usage are similar to those in the pilot.
 The Kenyan program was launched in August 2018.